Categories

 Security

-The biggest danger is that there are still landmines in some parts of the country, especially in isolated parts of the country and rural areas.
+The most significant danger is that landmines remain in some parts of the country, especially in rural areas.

 Freshly cooked rack of young lamb on the grill in a restaurant in Mostar, Bosnia and Herzegovina